jmetzger/workshop-k3s-2025-02/prometheus-grafana/install-with-helm-letsencrypt-basic-auth.md

 ## What do we want to do ?

   * We want to protect prometheus with basic-auth
+  * We want to use letsencrypt

 ## Prerequisites